 Greer, a decorated artist, long-time NSCAD professor and Governor General’s Award recipient, has created a series of sculptures in the center courtyard featuring four Greek figures made from cast and polished stainless steel.
 Each figure rests on a black granite monolith and faces a cardinal point, their gazes calling up the dual role of the harbour as both a place of departure and a safe haven.

 MacKay-Lyons Sweetapple Architects

-These massive glowing columns are an abstract nod to the iconic Sambro Lighthouse Lens.
+These massive glowing columns, called the “Light Chocks”, are an abstract nod to the iconic Sambro Lighthouse Lens.
 The Fresnel Lenses are repeated in an abstract block-walled pattern framed by Muntz metal and lit from behind, creating a signature entrance to the porte cochère serving the entrances to the hotel and residences.